Vincamp 2018: A memorable Summer Camp in Australia

-Ms. Peta Joy, a lecturer at Macquarie University and colleagues helped Vinsers put on Aborigines symbols on their faces and hands, which makes our students really enjoyed.
+Ms. Peta Joy, a lecturer at Macquarie University and colleagues helped Vinsers put on Aborigines symbols on their faces and hands, which was very interesting and fun to our students.

 The students took part in a very special social activity at Manly beach, picking up and sorting trash.
 This is very much in line with the theme “Leading Change, Sharing Love” of VinCamp this year.
 Before that, the students carried out their VinCamp project which had a very positive impact on the community.